syed-uzair-hashmi/realestate.github.io/README.md

 1. **Home**
    - The landing page of the website.
-   - Features a top header with contact information, special offers, social media icons, login/register links, and a shopping cart icon.
+   - Features a top header with contact information, special offers, social media icons.
    - Includes a Swiper Slider showcasing featured properties or promotions.

 2. **About**